hyosung11/Launch-School/journal.md

 09:00 Planning and scheduling this morning.
 Next study Anki cards for an hour and then take JS101 Lesson 1 Quiz 1.

 10:01 Studied 22 Anki cards in 4.56 minutes today (12.43s/card).
 This doesn't account for the many other minutes editing cards as I studied.

+10:49 Took a break and did Nerf Wars with SungOh and drawing with Omi.
+I enjoyed playing with my kids.
+Ready to start Quiz 1.

+12:20 Okay, take a deep breath.
+I got 6/9 on the first quiz.
+Made some careless mistakes thinking I was sure of the answer.
+Understand the questions!